KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 1. `package.json` issue: No description
 2. `package.json` issue: No repository field.
 3. There are no keywords in 'package.json'.
 We would use them as tags on the module list page.
-4. No image found.
+4. Issue: The license in the package.json (MIT) doesn't match the license file (NOASSERTION).
+5. No compatible or wrong license field in 'package.json' or LICENSE file.
+Without that, we can't use an image.
-5. Recommendation: Module name doesn't follow the recommended pattern (it doesn't start with `MMM-`).
+6. Recommendation: Module name doesn't follow the recommended pattern (it doesn't start with `MMM-`).
 Consider renaming your module.
-6. Typo: Found `Magic Mirror` in file `README.md`: Replace it with `MagicMirror²`.
+7. Typo: Found `Magic Mirror` in file `README.md`: Replace it with `MagicMirror²`.
-7. Recommendation: The README seems not to have an update instruction (the word 'update' is missing).
+8. Recommendation: The README seems not to have an update instruction (the word 'update' is missing).
 Please add one.
-8. Recommendation: Found `require('https')` in file `alexa-authentication.js`: Replace 'https' by 'node:https'.
+9. Recommendation: Found `require('https')` in file `alexa-authentication.js`: Replace 'https' by 'node:https'.
-9. Recommendation: Found `require('https')` in file `alexa-companion-service.js`: Replace 'https' by 'node:https'.
+10. Recommendation: Found `require('https')` in file `alexa-companion-service.js`: Replace 'https' by 'node:https'.
-10. Recommendation: The README seems not to have an update instruction (the word 'update' is missing).
+11. Recommendation: The README seems not to have an update instruction (the word 'update' is missing).
 Please add one.
-11. Recommendation: The README seems not to have an install instruction (the words 'install' or 'installation' are missing).
+12. Recommendation: The README seems not to have an install instruction (the words 'install' or 'installation' are missing).
 Please add one.
-12. Typo: Found `Magic Mirror` in file `pom.xml`: Replace it with `MagicMirror²`.
+13. Typo: Found `Magic Mirror` in file `pom.xml`: Replace it with `MagicMirror²`.
-13. Recommendation: Found `new Date()` in file `OAuth2AccessToken.java`: Replace it by `new Date(Date.now())`: [#3252](https://github.com/MagicMirrorOrg/MagicMirror/issues/3252).
+14. Recommendation: Found `new Date()` in file `OAuth2AccessToken.java`: Replace it by `new Date(Date.now())`: [#3252](https://github.com/MagicMirrorOrg/MagicMirror/issues/3252).
-14. Typo: Found `Magic Mirror` in file `CompanionServiceAuthenticator.java`: Replace it with `MagicMirror²`.
+15. Typo: Found `Magic Mirror` in file `CompanionServiceAuthenticator.java`: Replace it with `MagicMirror²`.
-15. Deprecated: Found `"electron-rebuild"` in file `package.json`: Replace it with `@electron/rebuild`
+16. Deprecated: Found `"electron-rebuild"` in file `package.json`: Replace it with `@electron/rebuild`
-16. Typo: Found `Magic Mirror` in file `sphinx-model-generator.js`: Replace it with `MagicMirror²`.
+17. Typo: Found `Magic Mirror` in file `sphinx-model-generator.js`: Replace it with `MagicMirror²`.
-17. Recommendation: No ESLint configuration was found.
+18. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.
-18. The branch name is 'master'.
+19. The branch name is 'master'.
 Consider renaming it to 'main'.

 ### [MagicMirror-Module-Template by roramirez](https://github.com/roramirez/MagicMirror-Module-Template)